rokaicker/StaticSiteGenerator/README.md

   1. Specify a ".txt" file to have it converted into an HTML webpage
   2. Specify a folder containing multiple ".txt" files to convert all of them into HTML web pages.
 The program will recursively search subfolders for ".txt" files as well.

+NOTE: This tool requires the use of a BASH shell.

 ## Installation
 To install this program, first `git clone` the repository.